iodide-project/iodide/readme.md

 ### Development mode

+Use `npm run start` to write development versions of the Iodide app resources to `dev/` and to serve the files in that folder at `http://localhost:8888`.
+You can open
+`http://localhost:8888/iodide.dev.html` in your browser to get started with a blank notebook, or open `http://localhost:8888` to see the list of files saved in `dev/` (in case you have saved other test notebooks in that folder)

-Use `npm run start` to write development versions of the Iodide app resources to `dev/`; `npm run start` runs in watch mode, so changes to files will be detected and bundled into `dev/` automatically, but you will need to refresh the page in your browser manually.
+The command `npm run start` runs in watch mode, so changes to files will be detected and bundled into `dev/` automatically, but you will need to refresh the page in your browser manually to see the changes -- we have disabled "hot reloading" because automatically refreshing the browser would cause any active notebooks to lose their evaluation state.

-To open a notebook, you need to serve the files in your `iodide` folder with two localhost servers (this required because, for security reasons, we Iodide needs to load resources from two separate origins).
-By default, these should use ports 5000 and 5555.
-If you have Python installed, the simplest way to do this is two open two terminals, and run `cd {path to your iodide checkout}; python -m SimpleHTTPServer 5000` in the first terminal, and `cd {path to your iodide checkout}; python -m SimpleHTTPServer 5555` in the second.
-Then, open `http://localhost:5000/dev/` in your browser.
-This should should show all the files in your `dev/` folder.
-Navigating to `http://localhost:5000/dev/iodide.dev.html` will open a blank notebook.

 #### Exporting from dev mode